-The assumptions and the estimates made for the preparation of these consolidated financial statements have changed since the previous annual closing to reflect the current uncertainties about the consequences, duration and magnitude of the economic crisis generated by the Covid-19 pandemic.
-The effects of this crisis on the assumptions and estimates used are specified in the 5th part of this note.
+The assumptions and estimates made for the preparation of these consolidated financial statements take into account of uncertainties about the consequences, duration and magnitude of the economic crisis generated by the Covid-19 pandemic.
+The effects of this crisis on the assumptions and estimates used are specified in the 6th part of this note.